Philip Collins is Chair of the Demos Board of Trustees.

 Between 2000 and 2004, he was Director of the Social Market Foundation (SMF), an independent think-tank and charity.
 Prior to that, Mr. Collins spent five years as an investment banker, ending his time in the City as the top ranked equity strategist in the smaller companies sector.
 He has also worked as a political assistant to Frank Field MP, for the Institute of Education at the University of London and for the BBC and London Weekend Television.

 Mr. Collins has published two novels with Harper Collins and a number of academic books on broadcasting policy and public service reform.
-He is 41 years of age, married with two sons and lives in London.
+He is married with two sons and lives in London.

 The Liberal Republic is a new pamphlet by Demos Director Richard Reeves and Demos Chair Philip Collins.
 It describes a society where power is vested in people and always devolved to the level at which it is most effective.